-Instagram Reels is a brand new feature that allows users to create and discover 15 to 30-second multi-clip videos with audio overlays.
+Instagram Reels was a feature launched on August 5th 2020, that allows users to create and discover 15 to 30-second multi-clip videos with audio overlays.

 While it may not sound like the most ground-breaking addition – Instagram has invested heavily in Reels, transforming its entire app layout as a result.

 Now with a dedicated tab to solely house Reels content – this decision was clearly an integral part of Instagram’s plan to appeal to the masses.

 With Reels, users can share these to their Stories, Explore Feed and the revamped Reels tab – making it the most widely accessible content format on Instagram.

 While it is a relatively new feature that is now available in over 50 countries – Instagram put a lot of research behind this new format before going global.

 After first launching in Brazil in late 2019 under the name ‘Cenas’, there was a noticeable spike in the feature’s popularity.
 Typically, Brazil’s Instagram users increased on average by 1% per month.
 Between October-November 2019 when Cenas was released, users increased by over 4%.

 Since its launch across the world, Reels has gained positive responses across the board from its users, including influencers and brands.